JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 ccall((:foo, "libfoo"), Cvoid, (Int32, Float64), x, y)
 ```

-will behave as if it were written as:
+will behave as if it were written like this:

 ```julia
 ccall((:foo, "libfoo"), Cvoid, (Int32, Float64),